Craig Zobel: Early life

 Zobel was born in New York and grew up in Atlanta, Georgia, later studying film at the North Carolina School of the Arts alongside David Gordon Green and other future collaborators.

 Career

-After graduation, Zobel worked on Green's first three films — George Washington (2000), All the Real Girls, (2003) and Undertow (2003), as either co-producer, production manager or second unit director.
+After graduation, Zobel worked on David Gordon Green's first three films — George Washington (2000), All the Real Girls, (2003) and Undertow (2003), as either co-producer, production manager or second unit director.
 He also directed The Hunt (2020).

-More recently, he reupped his deal with HBO, which was served for three more years.
+In 2021 he reupped his deal with HBO for an additional three years.

 Homestar Runner

-Homestar Runner is an animated internet cartoon which mixes surreal humor with references to pop culture.
-Zobel co-created the initial concept and some characters for a book with Mike Chapman using the name "Homestar Runner", coined by their mutual friend James Huggins, which later went on to become the animated cartoon by Mike and Matt Chapman.
-On a day off while Zobel and Chapman were working summer jobs surrounding the 1996 Summer Olympics, a visit to a bookstore prompted them to parody the state of children's books, leading to the creation of the cartoon.
+Homestar Runner is an animated internet cartoon.
+The series originated with The Homestar Runner Enters the Strongest Man in the World Contest, a small self-published book co-created by Zobel and Mike Chapman.
+On a day off while Zobel and Chapman were working summer jobs surrounding the 1996 Summer Olympics, a visit to a bookstore prompted them to parody the state of children's books.
+A few years later, Mike and his brother Matt adapted the setting and characters into an animated Flash web series, which Zobel has occasionally contributed to.